 Welfare power of attorney

-A welfare power of attorney is for health and care decisions.
-It includes things like treatment, care, medication and where you will live or be cared for.
-A welfare power of attorney can only be used if you become unable to make decisions yourself.
+Welfare power of attorney is for health and care decisions, including treatment, care, medication and where you live or are cared for.

 Combined power of attorney

-A combined power of attorney is a combination of the first two types.
-It gives financial and welfare powers to the same person.
+Combined power of attorney combines the first 2.
+It gives your attorney financial and welfare powers.

 You may want to donate your body for medical research or teaching.
 If it is possible for you to do so, you might also want to write this down.

 Make sure that family, friends, and health and social care professionals know where important documents are so they can find them easily and quickly.
 Wills can be recorded at nationalwillregister.co.uk.

 It is a good idea to make a list of important documents and where to find them.
 You could give a copy of the list to anyone who is helping to manage your affairs.

 The list could say where to find things like: